CAS-CS/cas-cs.github.io/Lectures/RL/L01 Introduction to Reinforcement Learining.md

 - How to map situations to actions
 - So as to mazimize a numerical reward signal

-The learner is not told which actions to take, but instead must discover which cations yields the most rewards by trying them.
+The learner is not told which actions to take, but instead must discover which actions yields the most rewards by trying them.

 > In the most interesting and challenging cases, actions my affect not only the immediate rewards but alos the next situation and, through that, all subsequent rewards.